melnickforever/Crypt-It/README.md

-Chrome plugin for encryption of the text information
+Chrome plugin for encryption of the text information.
+How to install Crypt It
+In Chrome, open chrome://extensions/
+Click + Developer mode.
+Click Load unpacked extension.
+Navigate to the extension’s folder and click OK.

+Thanks
-Author: Dmitry Melnick
+Dmitry